hlbao/personal_site/content/publication/cooperation/index.md

   learning:

-  -- with unequal payoff sharing to study the origins of inequality;
+  -- with social roles and unequal payoff sharing to study the origins of inequality;

   -- with the open-endedness feature of society;